jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 ### Option 1: Using Bruno API client

 1. Open the Bruno application on your laptop, expand the **Edge Integration Cell Exercises** collection and select the POST request **Exercise 1 - Replicate Order**.
+Paste the copied end point from the clipboard into the URL field or simply replace the **XX** in the URL with the id provided to you.
 Ensure that the **eu03** environment has been selected.
 Then trigger a message by selecting the **Send Request** button on the upper right.

 <br>![](/exercises/ex3/images/bruno-send-request.png)